OutSystems/docs-product/src/setup-maintain/setup/possible-setups/infra-architecture/infra-architecture.md

 * Standard relational databases store application data and Platform Server metadata that your applications use.
-The currently supported database management systems are Microsoft SQL Server, Azure SQL Database and Oracle.
+The currently supported database management systems are Microsoft SQL Server, Azure SQL Database, and Oracle.
 You can also integrate with other databases.

 For more information about the supported software versions, check [OutSystems system